METEORITES OF INDIA

 For completeness' sake, here are the names of 26 other Indian meteorites, listed in Grady (2000); Andhara, Benares (b), Chail, Chetrinahatti, Dhajala, Dharwar, Gurram Konda, Jalandhar, Kalumbi, Khohar, Lahrauli, Lohawat, Madhipura, Merua, Myhee Caunta, Nainital, Parsa, Patora, Piplia Kalan, Phulmari, Punganaru, Seoni, Singhur, Soheria, Tonk and Vissannapeta.

-Note: this publication is available from:
+Note: this publication is or was available from:

 The Director,